stephanie-K/practitioner-stories/how-to.md

 title: How to use this website
 ---

-We are working on providing summaries of insights and analysis to make is easier for anyone interesed in this research to read about it but also to use it to explore further (not ready yet - work in progress).
+We are working on providing summaries of insights and analysis to make is easier for anyone interesed in this research to read about it but also to use it to explore further.
+Most themes have been analysed now but there are still a few parts missing.
+We aim to finish by the end of 2021.
+Watch this place!

 Initially, we used Medium Posts and Miro to share our research. **This website is an attempt to show it differently**.
-The functionalities are limited for now.

 <h2 class="top-line">5 Themes</h2>